geudde/attic-chest/pages/13.reference/01.porden/docs.md

 High o'er his head his beamy sword he shook, &gt;

-Then stampt infuriate on the ground, and spoke : J
+Then stampt infuriate on the ground, and spoke: J

 " Rash youth, to me Maria's charms resign,
-" Or meet in arms the Monarch of the Mine ;
+" Or meet in arms the Monarch of the Mine;
 " The bold defiance on thy shield displayed,
-" I rise to answer — fight, or yield the maid ; i( Fool, to believe thy mortal frame can stand
+" I rise to answer — fight, or yield the maid; i( Fool, to believe thy mortal frame can stand
 " A weapon wielded by Albruno's hand !
 20